-1 2 3 4 5 6 7 The student is The student is able The student is able to The student is able to In addition to Level The student is able to In addition to unable to to overhead volley underhand/overhand underhand/overhand 4 , the student is able serve a ball over the net Level 6, the studen overhead volley a a ball using all five serve to a designated serve to a designated to recall the critical to designated is able to describes ball using all five of the critical targeted area for at targeted area for at least elements for serving quadrants for 6 out of in writing how to of the critical elements for a least 4 of 8 attempts.
-6 of 8 attempts. underhand/overhand 8 attempts. alter the body and elements for a mature pattern on through writing. the racket/paddle mature pattern on all 4 attempts. to prepare, execute all 4 attempts. and/or follow- through to serve to various locations.
-4
+1 2 3 4 5 6 7 The student is The student is able The student is able The student is able to In addition to Level The student is able to In addition to unable to to overhead volley a to underhand serve underhand serve to a 4 , the student is able serve a ball over the net Level 6, the student overhead volley a ball using all five of to a designated designated targeted area to recall the critical to at least three other is able to describes ball using all five the critical elements targeted area for at for at least 3 of 4 elements for serving players who are arranged in writing how to of the critical for a mature least 3 of 4 attempts attempts underhand/overhand at different distances for alter the body and elements for a pattern on all 4 Or And through writing.
+6 out of 8 attempts. the racket/paddle to mature pattern on attempts.
+The student is able The student is able to prepare, execute, all 4 attempts. to overhand serve overhand serve to a and/or follow- to a designated designated targeted area through to serve to targeted area for at for at least 3 of 4 various locations. least 3 of 4 attempts. attempts.